 - Then, transfer the mixture into a 9X5 non-stick loaf pan and cover it with foil, if needed.

-- Place the loaf pan on the inner steamer rack and steam over high heat for about 30 minutes or until a cake tester/fork comes out clean.
+- Place the loaf pan on the inner steamer rack and steam over high heat for about 30 minutes.
+The cake may look sticky at first.

 - Let the cake cool down completely/refrigerate overnight before cutting it.
 This savory cake can be served as-is at this point.

 - To make the stir-fried version, loosen the cake with a knife and transfer it onto a cleaned chopping board.
 Then, slice cake into bite-sized cubes.

 - In a heated non-stick pan with oil, pan-fry cake cubes until golden brown on all sides.
 Transfer to a bowl until ready to use.